anklimov/lighthub/README.md

 **ESP8266, ESP32**: (Tested)
 * DMX-OUT on USART1 TX
 * DMX-IN - disabled - not possible to deploy in ESP8266
-* Modbus - disabled on ESP8266, Might be configured in future on USART0 instead CLI/DEBUG, on ESP32 binded with UART2
+* Modbus - disabled on ESP8266, Might be configured  on USART0 instead CLI/DEBUG, on ESP32 binded with UART2
 * Uses Wifi interface instead wired connection

 **NRF52840** : Still early development stage